devantler/ksail/README.md

 >
 > </details>

-KSail supports all major operating systems:
+KSail supports the following operating systems:

 - MacOS (x64 and arm64)
 - Linux (x64 and arm64)